Skip to content

 }

-The token's lifespan is 1 hour.
-We recommend that you do not store the Token and always call this method when you need the Token.
+The token is valid for 1 hour.
+We recommend that you do not store the token and always call this method whenever a token is needed.

-If the current player is not registered or logged in, the system will automatically open the login/registration dialog box, requiring the user to register or log in successfully to continue the game; otherwise, it will return a 401 Unauthorized, please log in again exception.
+If the current player is not registered or logged in, the system will automatically open a login/registration dialog, requiring the user to register or log in successfully before continuing the game; otherwise, it will return a 401 Unauthorized, please log in again exception.

-If the current player's account has been frozen or canceled, the corresponding exception information will also be returned.
+If the current player's account has been frozen or deleted, corresponding exception information will also be returned.

-The returned token can be decoded and tested on jwt.io.
+The returned token can be decoded and tested at jwt.io.

-The successfully returned token information includes the following data:
+The successfully returned token information contains the following JSON data:

 json